alighanem/generic-fizzbuzz/README.md

 ## Description

-It is a rest API which can generate strings representation of integer values and gives the most frequent request.
+It is a rest API which can generate strings representations of integer values and gives the most frequent request.

 ## Endpoints